-Students will become familiar with the elements & principles of design through exercises and projects in drawing, painting, sculpture, collage, and printmaking.
+Students will become familiar with the elements of art & principles of design through exercises and projects that can include drawing, painting, sculpture, and collage.
 The focus will be on exploring artistic techniques and mediums to develop ways of seeing and expressing themselves creatively.
-Supplementary Fee \$5.00
+Supplementary Fee \$5.25